How India's obscenity laws control women's bodies – DW – 07/13/2023

 Shreya Munoth, a Delhi-based attorney, told DW that obscenity laws were introduced to India during the British colonial era.

-Munoth said India has a "restrictive idea" of what entails free speech and expression and obscenity laws have often been used to control the bodies of women.
+Munoth said India has a "restrictive idea" of what entails free speech and expression, and that obscenity laws have often been used to control the bodies of women.

 "Courts also take a particularly paternalistic approach to cases, especially when it comes to women.
 The underlying tone of the courts tend to be that that women need to be taken care of by the state," she said.